The Nudge Series #18 : Fashion Law Tips "5 Ways to Protect your Brand Assets"

 Below are some important steps to follow before you launch your brand online:

-Registering your trademark is one of the best ways to keep it protected.
+1. Registering your trademark is one of the best ways to keep it protected.
 This includes your brand name, logo, designs, slogans, and any words associated with your brand.
-In some cases, this can also include your packaging, sound or color scheme.
+In some cases, this can also include your packaging, sound, or color scheme.

-When you are working with a third party you should include a intellectual property clause in every contract to ensure you maintain the rights to your intellectual property.
+3. When you are working with a third party you should include an intellectual property clause in every contract to ensure you maintain the rights to your intellectual property.
 The same should be done on your website and detailed in your terms and conditions.

-Monitor your IP, competitors and the online presence of your brand to spot any imitators or potential usage of your brands IP.
+4. Monitor your IP, competitors, and the online presence of your brand to spot any imitators or potential users of your brand's IP.
 Be ahead of the game and stay aware of any potential intellectual property infringements.

 If you need further advice, please contact an attorney.